Find chemical-free ways to better your health and relieve pain the natural way. Are there foods for health that can cure or prevent disease?

 We have all heard the song, so now let's learn to love the herbs!

 Parsley is a flavorful, nutritional herb.
-Derived from the Greek word meaning "rock celery" (related to celery), parsley has been used for centuries and was used medicinally long before that.
-With more than 30 varieties, the two most popular types are flat-leaf parsley and curly-leaf parsley found in the produce section in stores.
+Derived from the Greek word meaning "rock celery" (related to celery).
+Parsley has been used for centuries and was used medicinally long before that.
+With more than 30 varieties, the two most popular types are flat-leaf parsley and curly-leaf parsley, which are found in the produce section in stores.
 You can also grow parsley yourself.

 Parsley contains beneficial antioxidant compounds called flavonoids.
 These compounds combine with oxygen-containing molecules and help prevent damage to cells.
 Parsley extracts have also been found to increase the antioxidant capacity of the blood in animal studies.